-Doctors hope Respiratory Clinics minimize the number of COVID-19 patients affected
+Doctors hope respiratory clinics minimize the number of COVID-19 patients affected

 Newman Regional Health in Emporia opened its clinic today.
 It hopes this will help keep those on the front lines healthy too.

-“Our concern is that we don’t know who has this disease until they have been expose to it for a period of time.
-So we could be mingling our health patients with normal patients who have been seen in the clinic that our healthy,” said Physician at Newman Regional Health, Dr. Ryan LaSota.
+“Our concern is that we don’t know who has this disease until they have been exposed to it for a period of time.
+So we could be mingling our health patients with normal patients who have been seen in the clinic that our healthy,” said Dr. Ryan LaSota, Newman Regional Health.